 Ask for Guidance from your Personal and Professional Circles

-Often we tend to forget our own skills because we think that everyone else possesses them too.
+Often, we tend to forget our own skills because we think that everyone else possesses them too.
 However, each of us has areas at which we excel, and skills of which we are not even aware.
 Ask trusted family and friends what they believe you are good at doing.
 In addition, consider requesting trusted professional acquaintances what qualities stand out in your character and your work.
 A professional career adviser can also help you assess your skills, personality and potential to enable you to identify new professional avenues to explore.

 Consider Your Priorities

-Do you consider long-term job security to be more, less, or equally important than flexible hours or a short commute?
-Does a high salary trump job satisfaction?
+Do you consider long-term job security to be more, less or equally important than flexible hours or a short commute?
+Does a high salary surpass job satisfaction?
 Consider what is of top priority to you in a job, and what you are willing to compromise on.
 If you’re a visual person, you could even try making a collage of your ideal visions for your future career.
 Also consider the likelihood of finding employment in your chosen field, and how it would make you feel to achieve career success in that area.
-Often we are aware deep down of what our dream careers are, but we do not allow it to become reality because we think it would be too difficult to achieve, or because we seek approval from our families or our society.
+Sometimes we are aware deep down of what our dream careers are, but we do not allow it to become reality because we think it would be too difficult to achieve, or because we seek approval from our families or our society.
 Be true to yourself and listen to what you really want and need.

 Consider What You are Willing to Invest

 It is useful to weigh the cost versus benefits of possible career changes.
 Do you prefer to aim for a goal that may be risky and difficult to achieve, or to select a ‘safer’ option that offers more security?
-It may not be realistic at this juncture to become a professional athlete or an astronaut, but there are a wealth of other jobs in the sports industry or scientific research that could be ideal.
+It may not be realistic at this juncture to become a professional athlete or an astronaut, but there is a wealth of other jobs in the sports industry or scientific research that could be ideal.

 Think about how much training or education you realistically need to complete before you can work your selected career field.
 Get in touch with professional associations or training bodies in your area and find out exactly what it takes.
 In addition, ask how much practical experience is necessary before you can competently practice the job you choose and make a living from it.